 Disclosure and Disclaimer: This article has been adapted with permission from a post on the Figo Pet Insurance blog.
-I earn a commission when a customer purchases a Figo Pet Insurance plan by clicking through one of my links.
+I earn a commission when a customer REQUESTS A QUOTE FOR a Figo Pet Insurance plan by clicking through one of my links.
 I am not a veterinarian, and I do not work at any pet insurance company mentioned.
 If you have any questions about pet insurance, please contact the company you are considering.

 Is pet insurance worth it?
 Are you considering pet insurance, but have a few doubts?
 We’re addressing seven of the most pervasive pet insurance myths and concerns.

 We’re addressing seven pet insurance myths, but keep in mind that all plans are different.
 Check with the specific company that you’re considering to make sure you know exactly what your plan covers.
 For the record, my dog, Henry, has Figo Pet Insurance — and we love it!

 Sure, pet insurance requires monthly payments — but have you seen veterinarian costs recently?
 Henry recently broke a tooth and needs a blood test before he can go under anesthesia for the extraction.
 The price? $114.
 Just for the blood test.
 If your pup needs nearly any kind of surgery, the insurance will more than pay for itself.

 2.)
 It Doesn’t Cover Wellness or Preventative Care.

 Some companies do offer wellness plans (either as a standalone plan or as an add-on).
 However, it’s pretty easy to budget for predictable yearly expenses.
 What isn’t easy to budget for is a catastrophic accident or illness.
 In these situations, a standard pet insurance plan can really save your tushie!
 We elected not to choose a wellness plan, but I know almost exactly how much I spend on vaccines and checkups each year.